1. Welcome

 • choose display currency

-• start upgrade/subscribe flow for the selected module
+• start upgrade/subscribe flow for the selected app

-The selected module is part of the page URL as ?module=SIGN or ?module=CONVERSATIONS, so you can bookmark a direct link to either section.
-Stripe checkout returns to the same module when the purchase flow completes or is canceled.
+The selected app is part of the page URL as ?module=SIGN or ?module=CONVERSATIONS, so you can bookmark a direct link to either section.
+Stripe checkout returns to the same app when the purchase flow completes or is canceled.

 Credit behavior: